aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 The same-origin policy (SOP) is an important part of the security mechanism of every modern browser.
-It controls when scripts running in a browser can communicate with one another.
-(Roughly, when they originate from the same website.)
+It controls when scripts running in a browser can communicate with one another (roughly, when they originate from the same website).
 First introduced in Netscape Navigator, the SOP now plays a critical role in the security of web applications; without it, it would be far easier for a malicious hacker to peruse your private photos on Facebook, read your email, or